Over $1 Billion Won for Our clients

 Although cases of developmental delays can arise from basic genetics or problems the mother had during pregnancy, other instances are caused by medical negligence during labor and/or delivery.
 Various disabilities attributed to birth injuries can be the cause of developmental delays and cause conditions such as cerebral palsy.

 Discovering your baby has significant developmental delays is devastating, especially if it could have been prevented with proper medical care.
-Our medical malpractice attorneys in Rhode Island are here to listen to your story and help you recover a fair settlement to ensure you child has proper treatment and support.
+Our birth injury attorneys in Rhode Island are here to listen to your story and help you recover a fair settlement to ensure you child has proper treatment and support.